tedburke/BioEM/book.md

 # Biopotential signals

+## What is a biopotential?

+In normal usage, the word biopotential refers to an electrical signal recorded from a living organism.
+Conventionally, the word biopotential refers to one of the following two things:

+1. **Unipolar lead:** A time-varying _electrical potential at a single point_ on (or in) an organism, relative to some reference electrical potential in the system (e.g. ground).
+1. **Bipolar lead:** A time-varying _electrical potential difference_ between two points on (or in) an organism.

 ## Neurons

 A neuron is a nerve cell.
 Neurons process and transmit information around the body electrochemically.
 Different types of neuron vary dramatically in size, from less than a millimetre in length to potentially over one metre (for nerves connecting the spinal cord to the toes).
 It has been estimated that there are between 95-100 billion neurons in the human brain, each of which may be connected to as many as 10,000 other neurons.